Our knowledge of orthopaedics. Your best health.

 Reconstruction of hip joint after Ewing's sarcoma

 This is an X-ray of the same thighbone as the one in the MRI images above.
-This X-ray was taken 14 years after surgical removal of Ewing's sarcoma and reconstruction using a bone graft with an artificial joint replacement.
+This X-ray was taken 14 years after surgical removal of Ewing sarcoma and reconstruction using a bone graft with an artificial joint replacement.

 Depending on the site of surgery, the patient may need to limit putting weight on the reconstructed limb.
 Ongoing rehabilitation with physical therapy is necessary to return to daily activities.
 A physical therapist may provide exercises to help maintain range of motion and restore strength.